SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerResourcePolicy.md

 ```

 ### -SecretId
-Specifies the Amazon Resource Name ARN or the friendly name of the secret that you want to attach a resource-based permissions policy to.
+Specifies the Amazon Resource Name ARN or the friendly name of the secret to attach a resource-based permissions policy.
-If you use this property to change the SecretId for an existing resource-based policy, it removes the policy from the original secret, and then attaches the policy to the secret with the specified SecretId.
+If you use this property to change the SecretId for an existing resource-based policy, Secrets Manager removes the policy from the original secret, and then attaches the policy to the secret with the specified SecretId.
 This results in changing the permissions for two secrets.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-resourcepolicy.html#cfn-secretsmanager-resourcepolicy-secretid